Thomasjkeel/jsmetrics/docs/statement.rst

 provided by different techniques.
 The motivation for this package was thus to standardise the most common methods developed for the identification and characterisation of jet streams, so that they can be used in combination to help researchers quantitative compare differences provided by various techniques.
-For more information about the standardisation process of the metrics into Python, see :ref:`the philosophy of jsmetrics <The philosophy of *jsmetrics*>`)
+For more information about the standardisation process of the metrics into Python, see :ref:`the philosophy of jsmetrics <The philosophy of *jsmetrics*>`.

 For a quick overview for the sort of things jsmetrics will help you do, see our 'Quick start' section below.